Amazon expands Alexa Skills Kit and Voice Service to Spain and Italy ahead of Echo launch

-Amazon announced that Alexa will soon be conversant in two additional languages, as the company has finally opened the Alexa Skills Kit (ASK) and Alexa Voice Service (AVS) to developers in Italy and Spain.
+Amazon announced that Alexa will soon be conversant in two additional languages as the company has finally opened the Alexa Skills Kit (ASK) and Alexa Voice Service (AVS) to developers in Italy and Spain.

 Alexa, the cloud-based “brain” and voice that powers Amazon’s own Echo-branded lineup of smart speakers, as well as a number of third-party devices, is currently only available in English (various dialects), German, Japanese, and French.
 So this latest news represents a notable development for Amazon’s AI voice push.